 Each year, we choose strong documentary projects for this programme which tackle human rights and social issues from around the world and have the potential to bring about positive change in our societies.
 The creative teams behind these films join the Impact Lab, where experienced filmmakers and impact producers help them develop the impact goals and strategies for their own films, and guide them on collaborating with NGOs and other organisations outside of the film field.

-For 2021, the first part of this Lab, which will be held online on 27 January, from 3pm to 6.30pm CET, will be open to external observers in the film industry who wish to learn more about how their films can contribute to the advancement of human rights and social justice.
-Discover the programme below and click here to register.
+For 2021, the first part of this Lab was held online on 27 January, from 3pm to 6.30pm CET and opened to external observers in the film industry who wished to learn more about how their films can contribute to the advancement of human rights and social justice.
+Discover the programme below.

 15:00 CET | WELCOME AND INTRODUCTION